-Ted Kramer's wife leaves her husband, allowing for a lost bond to be rediscovered between Ted and his son, Billy.
+Ted Kramer's wife leaves him, allowing for a lost bond to be rediscovered between Ted and his son, Billy.
 But a heated custody battle ensues over the divorced couple's son, deepening the wounds left by the separation.

 October 1944 in war torn Italy.
-Hana, a French-Canadian nurse working in a mobile army medical unit, feels like everything she loves in life dies on her.
+Hana (Juliette Binoche), a French-Canadian nurse working in a mobile army medical unit, feels like everything she loves in life dies on her.
 Because of the difficulty traveling and the dangers, especially as the landscape is still heavily booby-trapped with mines, Hana volunteers to stay behind at a church to care solely for a dying semi-amnesiac patient, who is badly burned and disfigured.
 She agrees to catch up to the rest of the unit after he dies.
-All the patient remembers is that he is English and that he is married.
+All the patient remembers is that he is English, and that he is married.
 Their solitude is disrupted with the arrival at the church of fellow Canadian David Caravaggio (Willem Dafoe), part of the Intelligence Service, who is certain that he knows the patient as a man who cooperated with the Germans.
-Caravaggio believes that the patient's memory is largely in tact and that he is running away from his past, in part or in its entirety.
+Caravaggio believes that the patient's memory is largely intact, and that he is running away from his past, in part, or in its entirety.
 The patient does open up about his past, all surrounding his work as a ...Written by

 105 of 143 people found this review helpful.

 Was this review helpful to you?

 | Report this